Top Marula Oil Benefits For Skin And Hair Explained

 Besides keeping your hair and scalp free of germs and inflammation, the rich antioxidant content also helps to treat the signs of dandruff by balancing your hairs natural oils rather than simply washing them right off like conventional shampoos and anti-dandruff shampoos.

 I’ve struggled with oily skin for a long time.
 Due to that, I’ve struggled to find a skin care product that works well for my skin type in particular.
-This is largely because most the conventional skin care products that I’ve encountered so far, tend to contain petroleum-based ingredients which are simply horrible for any skin type.
+This is largely because most the conventional skin care products that I’ve encountered so far, tend to contain petroleum-based ingredients.
+As you can imagine, these are simply horrible for any skin type.

 When you use petroleum-based products, you basically create a thin layer of oils that don’t get absorbed into your skin and don’t really moisturize it either.

-Instead, you’re left with a layer that dries your skin out over time, traps in bacteria and dirt (leading to blocked and inflamed pores otherwise known as acne) and does nothing to nourish or promote healthy cell growth or collagen production.
+Instead, you have a layer that is drying your skin out over time.
+It traps in bacteria and dirt (leading to blocked and inflamed pores otherwise known as acne) and does nothing to nourish or promote healthy cell growth or collagen production.

 Marula oil, on the other hand, is very close in consistency to that of the oils our body naturally produces.
 This means that it is easily and quickly absorbed into our skin.
-Then helping to hydrate and nourish from within where it counts, rather than just sitting on the surface of the skin.
+Then it helps to hydrate and nourish from within where it counts, rather than just sitting on the surface of the skin.
 It’s also packed with essential fatty acids, like linoleic acid, to reduce dry skin.
 In this sense, you can compare marula oil to rosehip seed oil.
 You can also use rosehip oil for its gentle skin protecting properties.

-This makes the oil ideal as an overall moisturizer for a wide variety of different skin types.
-It can even help to restore dry, cracked skin as well as protect your skin against environmental aggressors such as sun damage, air pollutants and dry air (wind).
-It also has a mild odour which is really calming and will help to keep your skin smelling as fresh as it feels.
+Nevertheless, pure marula oil ideal as an overall moisturizer for a wide variety of different skin types.
+It can even help to restore dry, cracked skin as well as protect your skin against environmental aggressors such as sun damage, air pollutants, and dry air (wind).
+It also has a mild odor which is really calming and will help to keep your skin smelling as fresh as it feels.
 You can use it to nourish both skin and nails.
 Massage into the cuticles for healthy nail growth.

-With regards to acne, marula oil is an amazing carrier oil to use in conjunction with essential oils such as lavender, tea tree or eucalyptus oil.
-Due to the fact that it is loaded with vitamin C and E, it’s ideal for nourishing the skin and getting rid of free radicals – thus helping to prevent the onset of wrinkles and the appearance of fine lines in our skin giving this oil anti-aging properties.
+With regards to acne, marula oil is an amazing carrier oil to use in conjunction with essential oils such as lavender, tea tree, or eucalyptus oil.
+Due to the fact that it is loaded with vitamin C and E, it’s ideal for nourishing the skin and getting rid of free radicals.
+This helps to prevent the onset of wrinkles and the appearance of fine lines in our skin giving this oil anti-aging properties.
 Blending the oils mentioned creates a nourishing, replenishing face oil.

-But these are also great at removing the harmful germs and bacteria that may infect blocked pores and cause swelling and inflammation on the surface of the skin, ultimately leading to acne sores.
-I personally prefer using a lavender oil scrub with sugar on my face before applying the marula oil and essential oil combination to my skin, much like a toner.
+Marula oil is also great at removing the harmful germs and bacteria that may infect blocked pores and cause swelling and inflammation on the surface of the skin, ultimately leading to acne sores.
+I personally prefer using a lavender oil scrub with sugar on my face before applying the marula facial oil and essential oil combination to my skin, much like a toner.
 Marula oil is packed with anti-inflammatory and anti-microbial properties to reduce the bacteria and swelling associated with acne.

-By clearing your face with a cotton swab dabbed in the potent natural mixture.
-You help to clear out blocked pores, remove excess sebum oil and skin cells from the surface of your skin.
-Ultimately this keeps it clear whilst nourishing it with all the nutrients, vitamins and minerals it needs to stay healthier for longer.
+By clearing your face with a cotton swab dabbed in the potent natural mixture, you help to clear out blocked pores.
+This removes excess sebum oil and skin cells from the surface of your skin.
+Ultimately this keeps it clear whilst nourishing it with all the nutrients, vitamins, and minerals it needs to stay healthier for longer.

 I made the switch to marula oil after using argan oil for a long time because it absorbs faster.
 Since doing so, I’ve noticed that my skin feels smooth and hydrated.
-Not as oily as it did when I was using argan oil.
-If you’re still stuck on conventional products – then it’s about time you made the change!
-These products will eventually only make your skin worse than before.
+It’s not as oily as when I was using argan oil.

-While there are a great deal of similarities between argan oil and marula oil, mainly in terms of their health benefits and their physical makeup/consistency.
+There are a great deal of similarities between argan oil and marula oil.
+This is mainly in terms of their health benefits and their physical makeup/consistency.
 The truth is that there are few minor differences that help to set these oils apart.
-This means that one might be better at treating a variety of issues than the other and vice versa.

-First of all, it can be said that both argan and marula oil are incredibly well suited to treating hair and skin.
+First of all, both argan and marula oil are incredibly well suited to treating hair and skin.
 They both have low comedogenic rating and ease of absorption.
 This means that both oils do not leave a layer on the surface of the skin.
 Both are also able to penetrate the surface of the skin quite easily.

-This means that both are suitable as moisturizers.
-They can be used effectively as carrier oils in hair and skin treatments without any complications.
+This means that both are suitable as moisturizing, hydrating agents.
+You can use them effectively as carrier oils in hair and skin treatments without any complications.
 However, from here onwards the differences become a bit more apparent.

 This means that it’s highly effective at removing free radicals.
 It can also help to keep the skin and scalp free of germs and bacteria that cause inflammation and dry scalps.
 So it’s a better antibacterial agent than argan oil.

-However, when it comes to general skin use or for conditioning and softening the skin and hair.
-Argan oil works quite well too!
+However, when it comes to general skin use or for conditioning and softening the skin and hair, argan oil works quite well too!
 That doesn’t mean that marula oil isn’t great at doing this as well!
 Personally, I just prefer the scent and texture of argan oil in my hair and skin.
 This is especially true when it comes to hair styling as it doesn’t leave a greasy residue behind.

 Argan oil is quite a potent natural cicatrisant.
 This means that it helps skin to heal quicker.
-It can be used to reduce the appearance of wrinkles, stretch marks and acne scars quickly and efficiently.
-All the while helping to balance our natural oils and keep the skin hydrated and smooth.
+You can use it to reduce the appearance of wrinkles, stretch marks, and acne scars quickly and efficiently.
+All the while helping to balance your natural oils and keep the skin hydrated and smooth.

 I would say the marula oil works better on my hair and argan oil on my skin.
 The differences are minor and both can be interchanged just as easily.
 I have to admit that coconut oil is usually my go-to for both skin and hair.
 That being said, when I want to change things up, I like knowing that argan oil and marula oil are just around the corner.
 They’re packed with powerful properties to heal my sensitive skin and hair.

 — Cynergy Science (@cynergyscience) October 20, 2017

-So far, I’ve found that using Acure’s Marula Oil (30 ml at $10.28 without shipping) works just fine for me.
-It’s a great oil that’s cold-pressed.
+I’ve found that using Acure’s Marula Oil (30 ml at $10.28 without shipping) works just fine for me.
+It’s a great cold-pressed oil.
 It is the cheapest in its category that I’ve found at commercial prices so far.

 However, if you want to shop around and get some options, there’s also The Ordinary’s Cold Pressed Virgin Marula Oil.
 This is a great product and has really stylish and simple packaging (might I add).
 However, this one will set you back around $16 (without shipping).
 You might want to weigh the options before you make your decision.

 Ultimately, I don’t think any natural or homoeopathic beauty and health care collection would be complete without marula oil.
-While it can be replaced by argan oil for general use, there are just some things that cannot be beaten.
+While it can be replaced by argan oil for general use, there are some things that just cannot be beaten.
 When it comes to the immense healing properties of marula oil, this is your gal!

-The rich antioxidant properties of this natural oil make it a real treasure.
-The rich nutrient and mineral content of this oil, combined with its fast-absorbing nature makes it a worthy investment for any skin type.
+The rich antioxidant properties of this unrefined natural oil make it a real treasure.
+The rich nutrient and mineral content of this oil combined with its fast-absorbing nature makes it a worthy investment for any skin type.

-So don’t get left in the dust!
 Get your hands on some of this amazing natural product as soon as possible!
-So you, your skin and your hair will regret it!
+Enrich your haircare and skincare routine with one small oil!